 - Essential for the acceptance of our students to graduate and professional schools elsewhere

-- Necessary for access to federal student financial aid and to federal grants
+- Necessary for access to federal student financial aid and to some federal grants

 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) standards are basic measures against which we can examine our institution and make improvements where needed.

-The institutional effectiveness standards are perhaps the most important, as they ask us to engage in the continual improvement of institutional quality.
+The institutional effectiveness standards ask us to engage in the continual improvement of institutional quality.
 They ask us to be data driven; to review systematically our mission, goals, and outcomes as an institution; and for all our programs (academic programs at college and departmental levels, general education program, student life offices, student support services, administrative support services, research, and community/public service) to do the same.